REPAIR YOUR LEAKY

 Learn more about how the MitraClip™ procedure works.

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

 Clinical data from patients who underwent the MitraClip™ procedure demonstrate an immediate reduction of mitral regurgitation.
 You should experience a significant improvement in your leaky valve–related symptoms and quality of life soon after your procedure.
 It is important to discuss what to expect following the procedure with your transcatheter mitral valve repair (TMVr) heart team.

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

 No, you will not be able to feel the implant.

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

 It is possible that you may be able to have aa magnetic resonance imaging (MRI) scan performed.
 However, you must inform your MRI facility and technician that you have a MitraClip™ device.
 After the procedure you will be given an implant card that describes what types of MRIs you will be able to receive.
 If the test can be performed, they may need to make certain adjustments to ensure your safety.

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

-In a clinical study called COAPT, heart failure patients with mitral regurgitation who were treated with MitraClip™ and medication experienced improvements over those treated with medication alone.
+In a clinical study called COAPT™, heart failure patients with mitral regurgitation who were treated with MitraClip™ and medication experienced improvements over those treated with medication alone.

-- Reduces hospitalizations for heart failure: 51% relative risk reduction in heart failure hospitalization
+FEWER HOSPITALIZATIONS: 47% relative risk reduction in heart failure hospitalization.1

-- Can help you feel better: 2.5x more likely to experience a large improvement in quality of life
+• HELPS PATIENTS FEEL BETTER: 2.5x more likely to experience a large improvement in quality of life.2

-Find a MitraClip™ center near you, or get a brochure.
+Find a MitraClip™ center near you, or download a discussion guide.

 IMPORTANT SAFETY INFORMATION